SirFourier/Visualisation-of-Sorting-Algorithms/README.md

 ## Requirements to run
 The only requirement is to install pygame with pip -install pygame.
 Everything else is included in the standard library.

+## Important variables that can be changed
+  - The number of rectangles to sort with the QUANTITY variable
+  - The delay each algorithm has with the TIME_DELAY variable

 ## Inspiration
 I was inspired to have a go at visualising sorting algorithms from a Youtube video by Timo Bingmann: https://www.youtube.com/watch?v=kPRA0W1kECg.
 I wanted to see if I could display multiple visualisations in one screen which lead me to learn pygame and threading.
 The code has an infinite while loop which deals with displaying the rectangles.
 And 4 seperate threads that deal with sorting the rectangles based on their heights on the screen.
 These 4 seperate threads correspond to the 4 sorting algorithms I had chosen which are the following:
   - Quick sort (O(nlogn) on average)